-She has explored the creative collaborations of writers and artists such as Roberto Bolaño & A.G.
-Porta and Salvador Dali & Edward James among others.
+She has also explored the creative collaborations of writers and artists such as Roberto Bolaño & A.G.
+Porta and Salvador Dali & Edward James, among others.
 Her articles, essays and reviews have appeared in ARTnews, Grand Street, AfterImage, Vogue, Aperture, The Guardian, Elle, The Observer Magazine, Cultural Survival, The Irish Times, Gatopardo, Luna Cornea, BOMB magazine and other publications.

 Hooks has lived and worked in London, New York, Miami, Mexico City and Barcelona.

 For more information, reviews & excerpts, click on book titles on the right.